axibase/axibase-collector-docs/scheduling.md

 Jobs execute simultaneously and configurations within the same job execute sequentially.

 Multiple instances of the same job may not run at the same time.
-If the job is in `STARTED` status and is scheduled to execute again, the new execution will not be triggered by Collector until the current job instance finishes processing.
+If the job is in `STARTED` status and is scheduled to execute again, the new execution is not be triggered by Collector until the current job instance finishes processing.

 ## Manual Execution